 Using the Nitro with a digiscope adapter was difficult to do with its weight.
 My wrists wore out rather quickly trying to balance the heifer and take photos at the same time.

-The best use you will get out of these binoculars if pictures are something you plan on doing is to purchase a tripod adapter for the bino to mount to a tripod.
+The best use you will get out of these binoculars if pictures are something you plan on doing is to purchase a tripod adapter for the binocular to mount to a tripod.
 The advantage?
-You take all the fatigue out of your hands and wrists and you’re set to let the tripod do the work.
+You take all the fatigue out of your hands and wrists and you're set to let the tripod do the work.
 You can access the threading for the adapter by unscrewing the small knob between the barrels on the end of the hinge.

-It’s a shame that a digiscope adapter can interfere with image quality, but at least we can identify it and not fault the bino glass for it.
+It's a shame that a digiscope adapter can interfere with image quality, but at least we can identify it and not fault the binocular glass for it.
 The Nitro has ED Prime Glass and PC-3 Phase Coating technologies that enhance resolution and contrast while also reducing chromatic aberrations (CA).

 The phase coating is an excellent addition to the BaK4 prisms and the fluorite elements in the ED glass makes for a superior roof prism binocular.
 So, it has the makings to provide excellent image quality in almost all settings.

 In the field test, there was very little CA to be seen in normal conditions.
 At sunset, it was more apparent, and I could easily identify it since there was snow about and stark objects that lined the horizon.
 However, it didn't hinder any observations or use for it.

 Edge softening was very thin and minimal around the outer edges of the field of view.
 Like CA, it was more apparent when used with a digiscope adapter, again, this is due to the adapter and camera setup than it was fault of the binocular optics itself.

 Image focusing is sharper and more precise in use than what's shown through the pictures.
 Trying to focus a camera lens on the same optical plane as a binocular is not my forte, but I was well pleased with the overall image quality.